-As with structured pipelines, running an Unstructured Pipeline produces a Dataset.
-For similar reasons, the output unstructured Dataset inherits from the Unstructured Pipeline.
-Additionally, each Unstructured Pipeline run produces a status dataset that is specific to the pipeline's execution.
-Since these status datasets are implicitly related to the Unstructured Pipeline, they inherit permissions from the pipeline.
+Running an unstructured pipeline produces a dataset, which inherits its permissions from the pipeline.
+Additionally, each pipeline run produces a status dataset that is specific to the pipeline's execution.
+Since these status datasets are implicitly related to the unstructured pipeline, they inherit permissions from the pipeline.

-To summarize the inheritance rules for Unstructured Pipelines:
+To summarize the inheritance rules for unstructured pipelines:

-- Datasets created from Unstructured Pipeline runs inherit from the corresponding Unstructured Pipeline. - Pipeline status datasets inherit from the related unstructured pipeline.
+- Datasets created from unstructured pipeline runs inherit from the corresponding pipeline. - Pipeline status datasets inherit from the related unstructured pipeline.
 From an end user's perspective, this relates to the status information that is displayed in the Unstructured Pipeline user interface.